Each school day begins with Form class at 8:53am. The siren will sound at 8:50am to signal everyone to move to class. Please note the following:

 - proceed to Student Services to sign-in and receive a pass to enable entry into class

-- a reason for the lateness should be provided by phone, a note or an entry into the student’s diary
+- a reason for the lateness should be provided by phone, a note or an email to firstname.lastname@example.org

 Leaving during the school day

-- bring a note from a parent/caregiver explaining the reason for the absence
+- Student must bring a note from a parent/caregiver if they need to leave the school grounds during school hours, explaining the reason for the absence

-- before leaving the College the student must proceed to Student Services, sign-out and be issued with an official Department of Education Leave Pass
+- the student must proceed to Student Services, sign-out and be issued with an official Department of Education Leave Pass